 The Power of Belief – Are Prosperity Teaching and the Law of Attraction Sinful, or Should Christians Use Them?

-The law of attraction is attractive because we all at sometime wish we could create reality not just in our own minds, but in the real world.
-It makes us feel powerful, creative and clever, like Neo escaping the Matrix, designing his own supernatural world.
+The law of attraction is attractive because we all sometimes wish we could create reality not just in our own minds, but in the physical world.
+It would make us feel powerful, creative and clever, like Neo escaping the Matrix, designing his own supernatural world.

 When Jesus told us that if we believe we can tell a mountain to be moved and thrown into the sea, it is unlikely he is speaking of moving a literal mountain as a moving mountain would wreak havoc with the ecosystem and for people living on the mountain.
-Mountains represent difficulties or goals.
+Mountains represent difficulties or spiritual goals.
+We first use his authority to first change a spiritual reality, this may then be reflected in physical reality, if God chooses to honour it.
 We are to speak his truth and get his will done.
 If we believe it is consistent with God’s character for him to prosper our efforts then we should speak that.
 If we believe that it is God’s will for us to overcome in a situation then we should speak that.
 Yet the emphasis is always on God’s power not on the power of belief itself.
-We are told to use God’s authority to further his kingdom, not our own authority nor our own kingdom.
+We are told to use Christ’s authority to further his kingdom, not our own authority nor our own kingdom.

 It’s true we are meant to believe in God’s love rather than fear; this creates a healthy reality inside of our soul, and others catch our belief.
 It’s good to set positive goals and to excel at whatever we set our mind and hand to.
 God often rewards an enterprising spirit.
 But we need to consider our motivation and our concept of God.